teociaps/SwaggerUI.Themes/README.md

 | [![NSwag Nuget Version]](https://www.nuget.org/packages/NSwag.AspNetCore.Themes/) | Customize the style for [NSwag.AspNetCore] |

+> [!WARNING]
+> If you're upgrading from 1.0.0 to 2.x, there's a breaking change to be aware of: **NoJsModernStyle is no more available, use ModernStyle instead**.
+See the [release notes](https://github.com/teociaps/SwaggerUI.Themes/releases/tag/v2.0.0) for details.

 ## Features
 - __[New Themes](#available-themes)__: Choose from a variety of themes to customize the Swagger documentation interface.
 Options include a default style that preserves the classic Swagger UI look, along with fresh, modern styles.
-- __[Enhanced Functionality](#enhanced-functionalities)__: Access expanded features with both classic and modern styles for an optimized documentation experience.
+- 🆕 __[Advanced Options](#advanced-options)__: Access expanded features with both classic and modern styles for an optimized API documentation experience.
 - __[Custom Styles](#custom-styles)__: Design your own Swagger UI style by either extending the classic or modern base styles or creating a completely new look.
 - __[Easy Integration](#getting-started)__: and add style parameters to the existing Swagger UI setup for a seamless upgrade.